 The control of different adaptations inside IP routers, Ri (PKT -> foo) and Rj (foo -> PKT), are assumed to be performed by means that are not under the control of, and not visible to, the MDSC nor to the PNCs.
 Therefore, these mechanisms are outside the scope of this document.

-It is just assumed that the CNC is capable of requesting the proper configuration of the different adaptation functions inside the customer’s IP routers, by means which are outside the scope of this document.

 ODU Transit

 The physical links interconnecting the IP routers and the transport network can be 10G OTN links.
 In this case, it is assumed that the physical/optical interconnections below the ODU layer (up to the OTU2 trail) are pre-configured using mechanisms which are outside the scope of this document and not exposed at the MPIs between the PNCs and the MDSC.
 For simplicity of the description, it is also assumed that these interfaces are not channelized (i.e., they can only support one ODU2).